yccheok/UICollectionView-01/README.md

     }
 ```

 2. When we perform switch from `UICollectionViewCompositionalLayout` to `UICollectionViewFlowLayout`, the scroll position of collection view changed!
+We expect the scroll position of collection view unchanged, when we are switching to different layout.